 Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.

-In most circumstances, we encourage students to speak to [insert role i.e. your teacher/Year Level Coordinator].
-However, students are welcome to discuss their concerns with any trusted member of staff including [teachers, wellbeing staff, school social worker etc].
+In most circumstances, we encourage students to speak to their classroom teacher.
+However, students are welcome to discuss their concerns with any trusted member of staff.

-Parents or carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour at Example School should contact r[insert name, role and details i.e. the Student Wellbeing Coordinator, Linda Smith, by phone on 8888 8888 or by email directed to linda@school.com).

-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Example School are timely and appropriate in the circumstances.
+Parents or carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour at Toolamba PS should contact the classroom teacher or principal.
+Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Toolamba PS are timely and appropriate in the circumstances.

 Investigations